vtlmks/mkgui/documentation/doc.md

 { MKGUI_BUTTON, ID_BTN, "OK", "", ID_TAB1, 10, 10, 80, 28, 0 },
 ```

 Only widgets parented to the active tab are visible.
-Animated widgets (spinners, progress bars) on inactive tabs do not consume CPU.
+Animated widgets (spinners, progress bars, glviews) on inactive tabs do not consume CPU.

 ## Key constants